Portugal - UNESCO

 " Situated on one of the islands in the Azores archipelago, this was an obligatory port of call from the 15th century until the advent of the steamship in the 19th century."

-• Moda PORTUGAL - Convent of Christ in Tomar
+• Social PORTUGAL - Convent of Christ in Tomar

 PORTUGAL - Convent of Christ in Tomar